-The HRC Committee met in December 2022 to establish base salaries for 2023.
+The HRC Committee met in December 2023 to establish base salaries for 2024.
 Factors considered by the HRC Committee included corporate and individual performance, the current environment for the oil and gas industry, competitive factors in the local marketplace, compensation for similar roles in our Compensation Peer Group, each NEO's time in their role and importance to the organization.
-As a result of the review, the salaries of all NEOs other than our CEO were increased.
-For the other NEOs salaries were generally increased with the largest increase granted to Mr. Kalmakoff, reflecting his promotion to Chief Financial Officer in November 2022.
-In addition, the salaries of Mr. Kalmakoff and Mr. Lundberg were increased to reflect the additional responsibilities assumed as a result of the Ranger acquisition.
+As a result of the review our NEO salaries were increased by between 3% to 10%.
+The largest percentage increase was awarded to Mr. Arthur our Senior Vice President & General Manager, Cdn.
+Heavy Oil Operations.
+Ms. Gwaltney's salary was paid in US dollars and is shown below in Canadian dollars.
+Her compensation reflects market conditions for similar roles in Houston, Texas where our US office is located.